 Adjuster licensing is required in many states, but not all.
 One of the keys to unlocking the mystery of adjuster licensing is understanding that not all states offer adjuster licensing or the same types of licenses.
-An example of this is the state of New Jersey.
+An example of this is New Jersey.